• Skip to primary navigation

 The Amish kids that attend the little one-room schools put on a program every year.
 They sing Christmas songs, recite poems, and sometimes put on a skit for the parents and whoever wants to come.

-And one day, the teacher gets someone to hitch up horses and a wagon to take the kids Christmas caroling to any older or sick folks in the neighborhood.
+One day, the teacher gets someone to hitch up horses and a wagon to take the kids Christmas caroling to any older or sick folks in the neighborhood.

 Christmas in Amish country is always a very exciting time!